The average cost of stamped concrete is $5,281

 Chisels

-Cobblestone: This random interlocking pattern looks like cobblestones with rounded corners and irregular edges.
+Cobblestone: This random interlocking pattern resembles cobblestones with rounded corners and irregular edges.
 The appearance resembles hand-cut, worn-down stones.

 Yorkstone: The interlocking surface texture is similar to fractured stone.
 It has a weathered appearance with rough corners and edges.